 At first glance, the crane fly looks exactly like a giant mosquito.
 Fortunately, this long-legged insect doesn’t feed on blood or spread disease.
 Amazingly, some species don’t even have a mouth.
 They rely on fat reserves for survival.
 Crane flies spend most of their short life trying to mate.

 The saddleback caterpillar is certainly not your ordinary worm.
 Not only does the saddleback caterpillar uses its unique spines to glide along leaves and branches, but also uses them for protection from predators.
 Because saddleback caterpillars can sting you and leave a rash, avoid touching them.
 Upon reaching adulthood, the saddleback caterpillar gradually transforms into a moth.

 Resembling an extremely tiny scorpion, the pseudoscorpion is actually an arachnid.
 Although pseudoscorpions can’t fly, they like to hitchhike on other insects.
 Like spiders, pseudoscorpions produce silk.
 However, the silk is used to build protective cocoons as opposed to webs.
 Don’t be surprised to find pseudoscorpions hiding inside an old book.

-When dealing with a pest problem, be sure to.
+When dealing with a pest problem, be sure to contact F&W Pest Control.
 Our expert technicians are trained to handle a wide range of different pests.
 Be sure to call us for a free quote on service.